-- A. Median Income Determination.
-Median income by household size shall be established by a regional weighted average of the uncapped Section 8 income limits published by the U.S. Department of Housing and Urban Development pursuant to N.J.A.C.
-5:93-7.4(b). - B. Affordable Housing Purchase or Rent.
-Low income housing units shall be reserved for households with a gross household income less than or equal to 50% of the median income as determined in §1002.A.
-Moderate income units shall be reserved for households with a gross household income more than 50% but 80% or less of the median income. - C. Assisted Living Facilities.
+- units.
+Of the number of very low income households, at least 50% shall be for family households.
+Low income housing units shall be reserved for households with a gross household income less than or equal to 50% of the median regional income.
+Moderate income units shall be reserved for households with a gross household income more than 50% but equal to or less than 80% of the median income. - D. Assisted Living Facilities.
 Income determination and eligibility for assisted living facilities shall also comply with the New Jersey Housing and Mortgage Finance Agency's Assisted Living Underwriting Guidelines and Financing Policy, dated May 28, 1996, as it may be amended or superseded.
 The monthly fee for rent, meals, and basic services for the affordable units in the assisted living facility shall not exceed 80% of household income.
 For the purposes of this section, 62.5% of the fee shall be assumed to be for meals and basic services and 37.5% of the fee for rent.